A General Information Extraction Framework Based on Formal Languages: Regular and Context-Free Extractors

 Let $\Gamma = \{\gamma_1, \gamma_2, \ldots, \gamma_m\}$ be an attribute alphabet.
-The \emph{$\Gamma$-$\mso_{\Sigma}$ formulas} are the $\mso_{\Sigma}$ formulas of the form $\phi(X_{\gamma_1}, X_{\gamma_2}, \ldots, X_{\gamma_m})$, i.\,e., $\mso_{\Sigma}$ formulas with exactly one free set-variable for each attribute.
-Since every $(S_1, S_2, \ldots, S_k) \in \llbracket \phi \rrbracket(w)$ for a $\Gamma$-$\mso_{\Sigma}$ formula $\phi(X_{\gamma_1}, X_{\gamma_2}, \ldots, X_{\gamma_m})$ can be interpreted as a $\Gamma$-tuple, the result set $\llbracket \phi \rrbracket(w)$ can be interpreted as a $\Gamma$-table.
-Consequently, any $\Gamma$-$\mso_{\Sigma}$ formula $\phi(X_{\gamma_1}, X_{\gamma_2}, \ldots, X_{\gamma_m})$ represents a $(\Sigma, \Gamma)$-extractor $\llbracket \phi \rrbracket$.
+The \emph{$\Gamma$-$\mso_{\Sigma}$ formulas} are the $\mso_{\Sigma}$ formulas of the form $\phi(X_{\gamma_1}, X_{\gamma_2}, \ldots, X_{\gamma_m})$, i.e., $\mso_{\Sigma}$ formulas with exactly one free set-variable for each attribute.
+Since every $(S_1, S_2, \ldots, S_k) \in \phi(w)$ for a $\Gamma$-$\mso_{\Sigma}$ formula $\phi(X_{\gamma_1}, X_{\gamma_2}, \ldots, X_{\gamma_m})$ can be interpreted as a $\Gamma$-tuple, the result set $\phi(w)$ can be interpreted as a $\Gamma$-table.
+Consequently, any $\Gamma$-$\mso_{\Sigma}$ formula $\phi(X_{\gamma_1}, X_{\gamma_2}, \ldots, X_{\gamma_m})$ represents a $(\Sigma, \Gamma)$-extractor $\llbracket \phi \rrbracket_{\Sigma, \Gamma}$.
 Finally, $\mathcal{E}^{\Sigma, \Gamma}_{\mso}$ denotes the set of $(\Sigma, \Gamma)$-extractors described by $\Gamma$-$\mso_{\Sigma}$ formulas.

-In order to see that $\Gamma$-$\mso_{\Sigma}$ formulas describe exactly the set of regular $\Gamma$-extractors, we first have to show that any such formula $\phi$ can be transformed into a sentence that describes the marker language of the extractor $\llbracket \phi \rrbracket$, and vice versa.
-Then, the well-known Büchi–Elgot–Trakhtenbrot theorem~\cite[Chapter $7$]{Libkin2004} implies that the marker language is necessarily regular.
+In order to see that $\Gamma$-$\mso_{\Sigma}$ formulas describe exactly the set of regular $(\Sigma, \Gamma)$-extractors, we first have to show that any such formula $\phi$ can be transformed into a sentence that describes the signed marker language of the extractor $\llbracket \phi \rrbracket_{\Sigma, \Gamma}$, and vice versa.
+Then, the well-known Büchi–Elgot–Trakhtenbrot Theorem (see, e.g.,~\cite[Chapter $7$]{Libkin2004}) implies that the signed marker language is necessarily regular.

 We first prove two lemmas.